 In 1628, at the height of Sweden’s military expansion, the Swedish Navy built a new flagship, the Vasa.
+At the time it was the most heavily armed ship in the world but 2 hours into its maiden voyage, it sank in Stockholm harbour.

 The Vasa remained there for more than three hundred years, until its discovery in 1961.